bluz71/vim-mistfly-statusline/README.md

 [GitGutter](https://github.com/airblade/vim-gitgutter) and
 [Signify](https://github.com/mhinz/vim-signify) plugins are supported.

-By default, the Git status will be displayed if one of the above plugins are loaded.
+By default, the Git status will be displayed if one of the above plugins is loaded.

 To disable the display of Git status in the `statusline` please add the